pmichaud/ledscript/README.md

-TDled is a sketch to allow dynamic control of WS2812B LED arrays.
+LEDscript is a sketch to allow dynamic control of WS2812B LED arrays.

 The sketch reads LED scripts from the serial port and stores them in the code[] array.
 Each character of the script represents either a LED pixel value or some command to be performed.

-TDled has a palette of 64 LED colors available.
+LEDscript has a palette of 64 LED colors available.
 In a script, byte values of 0x40 through 0x7f are used to select a color from the palette -- these byte values correspond to the ASCII characters '@' through DEL.
 Since DEL is often difficult to encode in text, the